Summer break: a financial checklist

 Whether your plans are to pack up and head to the cottage, take additional courses to move yourself up the pay grid, or enjoy life after school (i.e. retirement), the end of the school year means it’s also time to ensure your financial ducks are in a row.

-To ensure your summer finances flow smoothly, we’ve put together the following checklist (which includes a few educator-specific points you’ll want to pay close attention to):
+To help keep your summer finances flowing smoothly, we’ve put together the following checklist (which includes a few educator-specific points you’ll want to pay close attention to):

 Checklist item #1: Contract coming to an end?
 Make sure to file your paperwork for EI earnings.